TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Certifications such as GREENGUARD Gold are the easiest way to get that peace of mind.

 For me, the Babyletto Gelato gets the balance just right.
-It has the lot: sustainable materials, non-toxic certification, a stylish look, and an affordable price.
+It has everything: sustainable materials, non-toxic certification, a stylish look, and an affordable price.

 But if your needs are slightly different, I'm confident that any of our picks will help you give your baby the very best start in life.